 Samir Sadok

-I'm a postdoctoral research scientist at INRIA in Grenoble, France, under the supervision of Xavier Alameda-Pineda.
-I did my PhD at CentraleSupélec, where I was advised by Simon Leglaive.
+I am a postdoctoral research scientist at INRIA in Grenoble, France, under the supervision of Xavier Alameda-Pineda.
+I completed my PhD at CentraleSupélec, advised by Simon Leglaive.

-My research interests span generative modeling, multimodal learning, speech processing, and information geometry.
-I also have teaching experience, having designed and taught courses on multimodal deep learning and attention mechanisms, and supervised several AI-related student projects.
+My research focuses on generative modeling, multimodal learning, speech processing, and information geometry.
+I also design and teach courses on multimodal deep learning and attention mechanisms.

 Thesis